phazelift/css.js/README.md

 Any feature requests or feedback is appreciated.
 I am always on the lookout for bugs, please let me know if you found one in css.js.
 <br/>
 ___

+All examples througout this readme are tested and should work in node.js and all major browsers (not too old i guess).

 A quick example (in Coffeescript):
 ```coffeescript